decentraland/adr/content/ADR-145-pick-realm-v2.md

 #### Force

-This variant will be employed when it is necessary to forcibly direct users to connect to specific realms.
+This set of rules will be employed when it is necessary to forcibly direct users to connect to specific realms.
 1. FORCE_CATALYST
     - This rule will be used to attempt selection of a node as specified in its configuration.

 #### Crowd

-This variant will be useful when we want to crowd the nodes so the users can interact between them more frequently.
+This set of rules will be useful when we want to crowd the nodes so the users can interact between them more frequently.
 1. Score by CLOSE_PEERS_SCORE
     - After filtering, if the user is attempting to connect to a specific scene, they will be redirected to the node with the highest number of peers in that scene.
 2. Score by ALL_PEERS_SCORE